Last updated on October 4th, 2021

-The use of the image of the Millennium Falcon in the image above is no accident.
-As many immigration lawyers have commented, Luke Skywalker, Han Solo, and probably all of the Jedi would be inadmissible to Canada.
+As many immigration lawyers have commented, under Canadian immigration law, Luke Skywalker, Han Solo, and probably all of the Jedi would be inadmissible to Canada.
 As Justice Diner noted in Maqsudi v.
-Canada (Public Safety and Emergency Preparedness):
+Canada (Public Safety and Emergency Preparedness), 2015 FC 1184:

 Although I am highly sympathetic to the Principal Applicant’s position and recognize the potential absurdity in denying refugee status to an individual on the basis of his efforts to combat organizations that Canada opposed as well, I am nonetheless bound to apply the jurisprudence of our Court of Appeal.